 If you run more than one business, keeping separate accounting records for each company is essential – but switching between different software logins is time-consuming and error-prone.
 Xero solves this by letting you manage multiple organisations from a single login, with one dashboard that gives you instant visibility across all your companies.

-This is common among UK business owners who run a limited company alongside a sole trade, own rental properties through a separate entity, or have started a second venture while the first is still running.
+This is common among UK business owners.
+They might run a limited company alongside a sole trade, own rental properties through a separate entity, or have started a second venture while the first is still running.
 You need separate books for each, but you don’t want separate accounting systems.

 Can I Have Two Businesses on One Xero Account?